The Headbangers: Split and reunion

 The Headbangers were both meant to compete in the 1999 Royal Rumble, but Thrasher suffered a (legitimate) knee injury and was shelved while Mosh was (kayfabe) attacked backstage by Viscera as a way to write both men off television.
+They worked in the independents until Thrasher got injured in May 1999.
 While Thrasher was injured, Mosh would be repackaged as Beaver Cleavage and then Chaz, performed in singles competition and began having problems with his on-screen girlfriend, Marianna Komlos.
 He was kayfabe arrested on an episode of Sunday Night Heat in September after Komlos claimed he hit her.
 After Chaz's match on October 5, Glenn Ruth (Thrasher) showed GTV footage of Mariana applying makeup to create the effect of wounds.
 This proved her accusations false, and The Headbangers subsequently reunited.
 They then took on a gimmick where they dressed as the opponents that they feuded with, such as the Dudley Boyz and Mean Street Posse.
 The duo later turned heel and began to dress in drag, which included wearing breast cones.

 Mosh entered in the 2000 Royal Rumble alone eliminated by Rikishi; however, The Headbangers continued performing in tag team and singles matches.
 Both men participated in the Hardcore battle royal at WrestleMania 2000 where Thrasher held the title for 43 seconds defeating Joey Abs.
 The team continued battling the likes of Too Cool and T & A until July 2000.
 After being together for six long years, they separated, and Mosh joined D'Lo Brown as Chaz to form Lo Down.
 Thrasher focused on his singles career and was taken off WWF TV and the main roster later that month.

 Glenn Ruth was released from the WWF in December 2000, after working several months in their developmental territory Power Pro Wrestling in Memphis, and Charles Warrington was released from the WWF in August 2001.